-There is a huge depth of knowledge in relation to attachment issues and behavioural difficulties and safeguarding.
+There is a huge depth of knowledge in relation to attachment issues, behavioural difficulties and safeguarding.
 Other areas of interest to the SEND team are hearing, visual and physical impairments, medical issues and mental health difficulties.

-3.2 The Role of the SENDCo
+3.2 The Role of the SENCO

-Whilst the Head Teacher has overall responsibility for the management of SEND provision, the SENDCo plays a crucial role in the school's strategic SEND and inclusion provision.
+Whilst the Head Teacher has overall responsibility for the management of SEND provision, the SENCO plays a crucial role in the school's strategic SEND and inclusion provision.
 This involves working with the Head and Governing Body to determine the strategic development of the policy.
-The SENDCo is Line-Managed by the Headteacher.
+The SENCO is Line-Managed by the Headteacher.
 Other responsibilities include:

-- Overseeing the day-to-day operation of the policy - · Line managing the co-ordination of the provision for students with SEND - · Liaising with and giving advice to fellow teachers - · Line managing the Learning Support Department and overseeing students' records - Liaising with parent/carers - Making a contribution to INSET - Liaising with external agencies, e.g. LA support services, Health and Social Services, Multi-Agency Teams, Careers Guidance and voluntary bodies etc. - · Informing parent/carers of the fact that SEND provision has been made for their child
+- Overseeing the day-to-day operation of the policy - Line managing the co-ordination of the provision for students with SEND - Liaising with and giving advice to fellow teachers - Line managing the Enhanced Learning Centre, ACCESS and overseeing students' records within each department - Liaising with parent/carers - Making a contribution to INSET - Liaising with external agencies, e.g. LA support services, Health and Social Services, Multiagency Teams, Careers Guidance and voluntary bodies etc. - Informing parent/carers of the fact that SEND provision has been made for their child

-These responsibilities are carried out by the SENDCo/ Head of Inclusion and the Line Manager for SEND.
+These responsibilities are carried out by the SENCO/ Head of Inclusion and the Line Manager for SEND.